debezium/debezium-examples/kinesis/README.md

 Using [Debezium's embedded mode](https://debezium.io/docs/embedded/) it is possible though to stream database changes to arbitrary destinations and thus not be limited to Kafka as the only broker.
 This demo shows how to stream changes from MySQL database running on a local machine to an Amazon [Kinesis](https://aws.amazon.com/kinesis/data-streams/) stream.

+Note: Kinesis is a commercial service by Amazon, running this example will cost you some money.
+We recommend you remove all resources created for this example afterwards to avoid unnecessary cost.

 ## Prerequisites

 * Java 8 development environment